mattpocock/xstate-codegen/CONTRIBUTING.md

 #### `sibling-files-with-react-export`

-This watches for machines and does things.
-TODO: flesh this out
+This watches for machines and adds exports for use in React (like the useMachine hook).

 #### `xstate-compiled`